Amitsrma/amitsrma.github.io/about.markdown

     <code>GitHub Link</code>
     </a>
     </li>
-    While using Bloomberg terminal and checking news on SeekingAlpha, I would see new news automatically updated.
-    My curiosity about how one might go about designing a system that reconciles news from multiple sources made me start and complete the project.
-The challenge for me at the point was to bring multiple frameworks to write information to the same database without conflict.<br>
+    I would see new information automatically updated while using the Bloomberg terminal and SeekingAlpha.
+My curiosity about how to design a system that reconciles news from multiple sources made me start and complete the project.
+The challenge for me was to bring various frameworks to write information to the same database without conflict.<br>
-    After accomplishing the above, I realized that some news are long and it takes a long time to understand what the whole body of text is saying.
+    After accomplishing the above, I realized that some news is long and it takes a long time to understand what the whole body of text is saying.
 So I started thinking about how fast you could understand the news, just by reading a couple of lines.
 Can we properly summarize the text?
     <br>
     <ol>
     <li>